 - Viewforth Secondary (ASN department), Fife

 - Peter’s Primary School, North Ayrshire

 Explore this resource

-Each exemplar will demonstrate how a grant of up to £3000 was used to purchase food related resources in order to complete an initial project.
+Each exemplar will demonstrate how a grant of up to £3,000 was used to purchase food related resources in order to complete an initial project.
 This initial work was taken forward to provide ongoing opportunities for new learning in these four very different settings.
 Themes addressed in the exemplars include healthy eating, cooking and growing, reducing waste, linking with the community, working with parents and developing the young workforce.
 Along with other materials, the application and evaluation forms submitted by the establishments have been included as these give additional detail for each project.

 Onthank’s project focused on reducing food waste.
 Pupil Council and Rights Respecting Schools ambassadors took the lead in implementing the school’s ‘Waste Attack’ plan.
 They collaborated with the teaching staff focus group to identify aspects of ‘Love Food Hate Waste’ they wanted to explore and lessons were delivered sharing this important message.